A UNESCO World Heritage Site, the five-storied pagoda is the oldest wooden structure in Kyoto.

-Daigo-ji was originally established in the 9th century, and restored in the 16th century by the hegemon Toyotomi Hideyoshi (the supreme leader of Japan at that time).
-It is one of the largest temples in Kyoto.
+Daigo-ji, one of the largest temples in Kyoto is located in southeastern Kyoto.
+The temple was originally established in the 9th century, and restored in the 16th century by the hegemon Toyotomi Hideyoshi (the supreme leader of Japan at that time).

 This vast temple precinct is divided into the area on top of the mountain and the area at the bottom of the mountain, and contains more than 80 buildings with many National Treasures and Important Cultural Properties.

 The entire temple is recognized by UNESCO as a World Cultural Heritage.
 The Kon-do and a five-storied pagoda, In the area at the bottom of the mountain are designated as National Treasures.

 The temple has been known for its cherry blossoms since the time of Toyotomi Hideyoshi.